sandhyalalkumar/pothi/pothiproject/README.md

 Run
 ====
-Run "python twitter_pothi_task.py"
+1. Run "python twitter_pothi_task.py"

-Now program ask some value (prompts)
+2. Now the program asks some values (prompts)

+3. Enter those values

-Wait for the give time
+4. Wait for the given time

-Collect the result in file "twitter_user_count.csv"
+5. Collect the result in the file "twitter_user_count.csv"